Running WRF¶

 I_RAINNC

-where RAINNC now only contains the remainder.
-The total is retrieved from the output using the following equation:
+where RAINNC only contains the remainder.
+Use the following equation to retrieve the total from the output:

 total = RAINNC + bucket_mm * I_RAINNC

 A reasonable bucket value may be based on a monthly accumulation (e.g., 100 mm).
-Total precipitation is found with the equation:
+Use the following equation to find total precipitation:

 total precipitation = RAINC + RAINNC, where